 A: If you’re not interested in marching, we can put you to work in several other areas.
 The corps needs equipment managers, truck drivers, even people to hand out ice and water during parades.
 We can also use administrative and fundraising help, too.

 Q: How often do you march?

-A: The Keystone Regiment usually performs 10 to 12 times each summer, and occasionally participates in Halloween and Christmas parades, too.
+A: The Keystone Regiment usually performs 10 to 12 times each summer, and occasionally participates in Halloween, Christmas and St. Patrick’s Day parades, too.